sridurgeshv/Ecommerce-site/README.md

 ANS: – Additional attributes can be added to the attributeList while calling the signup method of the AWS Cognito User Pool.

-**4. Can we pass the email address in the username field?**

-ANS: – Yes, you can use email addresses as usernames by passing the email address in the username attribute during the signup process.

-**5. Can we verify the user using an email link instead of OTP?**
+**4. Can we verify the user using an email link instead of OTP?**

 ANS: – Yes, users can be verified using an email link.
 This can be configured in the Cognito User Pool under General Settings -> Message Customization -> Verification Type, changing the verification type from code to link.

+**5. Can I access Cloud Cart on my mobile device??**

+ANS: – Well, we highly advise using our platform from a desktop computer for a better shopping experience.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.